 MintMCP's security architecture addresses the specific challenges of AI-to-data integration:

-- Automatic OAuth wrapping that adds enterprise authentication to any MCP server without code changes
+- OAuth brokering for stdio and hosted MCP servers that adds enterprise authentication without requiring code changes

 - Granular tool access control that configures permissions by role, enabling read-only operations while excluding write tools

-- Real-time monitoring with live dashboards for server health, usage patterns, and security alerts
+- Centralized observability with dashboards for server health, usage patterns, and security review

 The MintMCP Gateway uses OAuth-based authentication and provides complete visibility into every MCP interaction across the organization.